scpatricio/scpatricio.github.io/_posts/2020-10-15-fisher_information.md

 If you said Fisher Information, you were right.
 And if you don't know that, I would like to tell you that this quantity is the infamous Fisher Information, and that's what I'm going to talk about here.
 And I will try my best not to show more formulas, because I know it scares people (even though I love it).

-The Fisher Information is an important quantity in Mathematical Statistics, which plays a fundamental role in classical statistics, especially in the asymptotic theory of Maximum-Likelihood Estimation, and in the Cramér-Rao loer bound (I will make a post just about that).
+The Fisher Information is an important quantity in Mathematical Statistics, which plays a fundamental role in classical statistics, especially in the asymptotic theory of Maximum-Likelihood Estimation (MLE), and in the Cramér-Rao loer bound (I will make a post just about that).

-Informally, Fisher Information provides a measure of the amount of "information" that a random variable carries over a parameter $$ \ theta $$.
+Informally, Fisher Information provides a measure of the amount of "information" that a random variable carries over a parameter $$ \theta $$.
 More formally, the Fisher Information is the variance of the score function (I will also post about it).

+In [this post](https://scpatricio.github.io/likelihood/){:target="_blank" rel="noopener"} I commented on the likelihood function and why we maximize it to obtain an estimate of unknown parameters, also known as MLE.
+Now let's go back to this post.
+The log-likelihood is a function of $$\theta$$, and is random because it depends on $$X$$